When you purchase through our links, we may earn a commission. As an Amazon affiliate, we earn from qualifying purchases.

 You will need a measuring tape, pencil, and notepad to measure your windows for Austrian shades.
 Start by measuring the window’s width from the inside of the frame.
 Subsequently, ascertain the vertical distance of the window, commencing from the apex of the frame to the base.
 Be sure to measure in several places to ensure accuracy.

-Cleaning and Maintaining: Best Practices
+Cleaning and Maintaining

 Cleaning and maintaining your Austrian shades is essential to keeping them looking their best and prolonging their lifespan.
 Regular cleaning and maintenance will help prevent dust and dirt on the fabric and ensure the cords and mechanism work correctly.